Here are a selection of answers to questions you might have before you travel to Church House.

 What facilities are available in the village of Shillingstone

 The village of Shillingstone has a petrol station that also sells newspapers, magazines and a limited selection of food and drink items.
+A wider range of food and wines can be found at the Shillingstone CoOp store located around 10 - 15 minutes walk from Church House.
+This store also has a cash machine ATM.
 There is also a soft furnishings shop.
 We have a thriving village pub serving wines, beers and food.
 There is a well organised network of footpaths that allow you to explore the village and countryside and to meet the very friendly locals.
 The Willow Tea Rooms serves lunches and teas.

 Can I access the internet and email at Church House